 Anderson -- who recorded 102 tackles along with four sacks in 16 contests for the Bears last season -- will look to secure a reserve linebacker role. ...

 Bye Week: 9

 James Anderson Contract Information:

-Signed with the Patriots in June of 2014.
+Signed by the Falcons in November of 2014.

-Anderson signed with the Patriots on Wednesday, Field Yates of ESPN reports.
+Anderson signed with the Falcons on Thursday, D. Orlando Ledbetter of the Atlanta Journal-Constitution reports.